MuizMuhammad99/seng637a3/seng637-a3-team_number.md

 # 8 A discussion on how the team work/effort was divided and managed

-The report includes a discussion on how the team work and effort were divided among the group members.
-The collaborative coding efforts were organized into subgroups, and the finalization of the report was achieved through a collective effort.
+The team was organized into three groups for collaborative coding efforts: 1) Aemen & Shaun, 2) Muiz and Fathima, and 3) Soumini.
+The division of work within the groups is as follows:
+  * Aemen and Shaun collaborated on Measure Control Flow Coverage and Measure Data Flow Coverage.
+  * Muiz and Fathima worked on Test Suite development for DataUtilities class.
+  * Soumini worked on the Test Suite development for Range class.

+Additionally, the report was a collective effort.
+The team convened over a virtual call to finalize and complete it collaboratively.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

-Our group faced challenges related to the clarification of assignment instructions and the use of mocking objects.
-The report discusses how these challenges were overcome through team collaboration and highlights the lessons learned in the process.
+  * One of the challenges we faced was getting used to using code coverage tools.
+It was harder than expected to match our test cases with the coverage goals needed.
+We had to rethink and change our testing methods several times.
+We came to understand that beyond a certain stage, modifying the code did not impact the coverage percentage.

 # 10 Comments/feedback on the lab itself